Project-Herophilus/IntegrationFramework-HDF/README.md

 etc. In addition, the platform enables implementations to also build highly customized visualizd dashboards as well simply with Grafana.

-# iDaaS Connect - A Proven Reference Architecture/Design Pattern Based Platform
+# Integration Framework for HDF (Healthcare Data Foundation) - A Proven Reference Architecture/Design Pattern Based Platform
 Just to provide a few visuals to how to visualize it as we talk about each submodule within each part of the platform.
 Below please find a visual that does visualize the entire iDaaS capabilities set.
 The key thing to note is while each specific iDaaS capability is purpose built and designed for any type of customer, without regard for implementation type, to ensure our focus is on meeting data where it is securely and at scale.

 ## Processors and Converters
-Each iDaaS-Connect component/module has a consistent pattern within it, this approach consists of having processes and converters.
+Each Integration Framework for HDF component/module has a consistent pattern within it, this approach consists of having processes and converters.
 By doing this you can fully customize the experience needed for the most common tasks.
 This design enables the simplist to most complex implementations to be delivered consistently.